Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 VDA2C: mixing a bunch of A2C agents' critics
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Value decomposition advanced actor-critic (VDA2C) is one of the extensions of :ref:`IA2C`.
     - Agent architecture of VDA2C consists of three modules: ``policy``, ``critic``, and ``mixer``.
-- VDA2C is the algorithm that combines QMIX and IA2C.
-- VDA2C needs one stage of information sharing on real/sampled data and predicted data.
     - VDA2C is proposed to solve cooperative tasks only.

 **Preliminary**: